praemandatum/contact-sync/README.md

 #### Syncs contacts from OpenXChange to Redmine ####

-This script reads contacts from an OpenXChange address book and writes them into Redmine Contacts.
-Contacts are mapped by the UID field from OpenXChange.
+This script reads contacts from an OpenXChange address book and writes them into Redmine Contacts as provided by the CRM plugin.
-Since the UID field has to be searched for every contact, this script has the runtime O(n²).

 Company fields from a contacts are used to create a company in Redmine, if it doesn't already exists.

+If a contact in OX is deleted, this sync will delete it from redmine as well.

 Errors messages are send to a given e-mail address.